 The HER-2 ISH module comprises two annual runs with in situ hybridization (ISH) tests for HER-2 (without immunohistochemistry).
 This module comprise CISH/SISH test for HER-2 to be detected in formalin fixed paraffin embedded tissues.
 FISH test is also included (NordiQC assessment of lab scoring only).

-Participant data and assessment results are anonymous to all but the NordiQC staff.
+Participant data and individual assessment results are anonymous to all but the NordiQC staff.
 By appointment with the laboratories, individual assessment results may be passed on to scientific boards.
 Individual results will not be given to sponsoring companies.

 The laboratories enrolled are given a unique identification number, which is used for all assessments.
 All participating laboratories are registered in a password protected database.
 On the website, the laboratories have direct access to their own data and are solely responsible for keeping names, e-mail addresses, accounting information etc. up-to-date.